 Launching a Hawaii startup is probably going to involve you doing a lot of learning.
 But, don’t worry.
 There are a lot of resources to help you along your entrepreneurial journey.
 Here are some great learning resources for aspiring startup owners in Hawaii:

 - Hawaii Business Action Center - The Business Action Center provided by the Department of Commerce and Consumer Affairs features a list of the various steps required to start a business in the state with resources attached to each.

-Also recommended: Are you ready to create a Hawaii startup and become an entrepreneur?
+Recommended: Are you ready to create a Hawaii startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Hawaii, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Hawaii boasts a wide range of popular, successful industries and startup sectors, many of which are leaders of the state as well as the nation.
 Some of the significant industries in Hawaii are: